 The Data Protection Act outlines the UK law for processing and storing peoples information.
 It’s the main legislation that governs the protection of personal data in the UK.
 The act gives people the right to know what information is stored and provides a framework for how that information should be handled.

 Companies and organisations should notify the Office of the Information Commissioners that they are collecting data.

 The data protection principles state that organisations, businesses and the government should make sure information is:

 Website legal requirements now also contain stronger legal protection against sensitive information.
 This includes ethnic background, political opinions, religious beliefs, health, sexual health and criminal records.

 From the 13th June 2014 the Consumer Contracts Regulation were enforced.
 This implemented the European Consumer Rights Directive into UK law.
 This legislation replaces the distance selling regulations.
 For any sales prior to 13th June 2014 the distance selling regulations still apply.

 The Consumer Contracts Regulation covers distance selling, face-to-face sales that are not on a businesses premises and in-store sales.
-We’ll be focusing on distance selling.
-For a sale to be valid you must provide the following information:

 Any failure to meet these regulations could result in cancellation rights being extended up to one year.

 This came into force in 2002 and implements the European Union’s eCommerce directive into UK law.
 It is designed to achieve clarification and harmony of the rules concerning trading online.